somnath-choudhury/metacrafters-poly-proof-zkEVM/README.md

     ```
     &nbsp;
 The script will compile the contract and deploy it onto the Mumbai Testnet.
 The address of the contract will be printed on the console.
+We can verify our contract creation by pasting the deployed address onto the Polygon Testnet.